 Quickly and easily get a Certificate of Good Standing to serve as evidence that your business entity is legally registered and in good standing with the state.
 This shows you comply with all the requirements needed to conduct business in the state, secure financing, or open a business bank account.

 Your certificate validates you are in good standing with all ongoing state requirements like paying fees or filing annual reports.

-Often required to update the business permits & licenses needed to conduct business in your state.
+Your certificate verifies you have the required business permits and licenses needed to legally conduct business in your state.

-A Certificate of Good Standing is often required as evidence to secure financing or sell your business.
+A certificate of good standing is often required to secure outside financing or set up your business bank account.

 A Certificate of Good Standing is a legal document issued by the state in which the business was formed or where it currently operates.
 It serves as evidence that the business entity exists and that it’s authorized to conduct business in that state.
 It’s also evidence that the company complies with state law and has met all statutory requirements.

 Certificates of Good Standing are sometimes called Certificates of Existence, Certificates of Status, or Certificates of Authorization, depending on the state.
 Annual renewals are required either at the same time as other business renewals or at the end of the calendar year.
 However, unlike business licenses, a Certificate of Good Standing is not required in order to conduct business.